-This decade has seen more vegan dairy alternatives available to enjoy than ever before in human history!
+In fact, this decade has seen more vegan dairy alternatives available to enjoy than ever before in human history.
 When it comes to vegan yogurt, you no longer have to settle for making yogurt out of powdered soy milk, as was the case not so long ago.
-With more and more vegan brands and products being created every day, it can be hard to keep up so we’ve created a vegan yogurt guide just for you!
+If you’re searching for dairy-free and plant-based alternatives to the creamy goodness, you’ve got many options.

 Sometime, yes!
 Other times, no. Yogurt is often made from dairy (cow’s milk, specifically), and dairy-based yogurts are not vegan.
 However, dozens of vegan yogurt brands have sprouted into existence and you can now find a variety of vegan yogurts at most grocery stores!